dvalles/Math-2605-Project/README.md

 Project for Math 2605 Georgia Tech

-All code written by Ryan Brooks, Domenic Valles and
+All code written by Ryan Brooks, Domenic Valles and Christopher George Carson

 Part 1: Gauss-Newton method for finding the best curve approximation to a set of data.